2011–12 Australian region cyclone season: Severe Tropical Cyclone Alenga

 On 3 December, TCWC Perth and TCWC Jakarta started monitoring a tropical low that had developed about 1220 km (760 mi) to the southwest of Jakarta, Indonesia.
 Over the next few days, the low moved towards the southeast, while the system's low-level circulation centre gradually developed further, in an area of moderate vertical wind shear.
 During the next day, the low moved out of the Australian region and moved into the South-West Indian Ocean, where it was named Alenga by the Mauritius Meteorological Service on 5 December.
 During that day, RSMC La Réunion reported that Alenga reached an initial 10-minute peak windspeed of 100 km/h, as it started to recurve and move towards the Australian region.
 The system then weakened slightly, before re-intensifying and surpassing its initial peak intensity, as it moved back into the Australian region during 7 December.
-Later that day, the JTWC reported that Alenga had become equivalent to a category one hurricane on the Saffir–Simpson hurricane scale (SSHS).
+Later that day, the JTWC reported that Alenga had become equivalent to a category one hurricane on the Saffir–Simpson hurricane wind scale (SSHWS).
 During the next day, TCWC Perth reported that Alenga had become a Category 3 Severe Tropical Cyclone, and reached its 10-minute peak windspeeds of 150 km/h before the JTWC also reported that Alenga had intensified further and peaked with 1-minute windspeeds of 175 km/h, and had become equivalent to a category 3 severe tropical cyclone, on the SSHWS.
 Alenga then started to rapidly weaken as it moved into an area of higher vertical wind shear, with convection diminishing and the low-level circulation centre becoming elongated.
 On 9 December, TCWC Perth reported that Alenga had degenerated into a tropical low, while the JTWC followed suit and issued their final advisory on Alenga.
 TCWC Perth then tracked the remnants for another three days, in their tropical weather outlooks, before dropping it on 12 December.
 Alenga brought severe storms to Perth on 12 and 13 December.